regebro/BigBad3/slides.rst

 .. note::

+    Diazo takes two HTML pages and maps bits of one page into another page according to a rule-set.
+    It means you can have a designer create the design as static HTML and then you can map your dynamic site into that design without even modifying your site.
+    So you can style your PHP site or your Plone site without actually knowing either PHP or Plone.
+    Brilliant!
+We've used it on pretty much any site I've been involved with the last 4 years.

-    Diazo takes the same concepts and the same rule syntax as Deliverence, but it actually compiles the rules into XSLT.
+    This principle was first made by another application called called Deliverence, but Diazo implements it by compiling the rules into XSLT.
     You can then let nginx or apache do this mapping.
     Or you can use the included WSGI server, or you can use it as a library inside your web framework.